mohamadacma/TeamInSynch/DesignDocument.md

 U8.
 As a team manager, I'd like to receive notifications if there are any major local news or major weather condition where my team members are located.

 U9.
-As a team memeber, I'd like to set my availability to active or not active.
+As a team manager, I'd like to set my availability to active or not active.

 ## Stretch Goals